 According to Mandela, people are born free of such prejudices.
 He says that the oppressor and the oppressed both needed to be liberated – the oppressor from their inhuman condition and the oppressor from their prison of hatred.
 Believing that men learn to hate, he says they can learn to love, which is easier because love comes easier to people than hate.

 Here is the speech by Nelson Mandela that is covered in this chapter:

 A Long Walk to Freedom Class 10 PPT

 Here are some important questions and answers for A Long Walk to Freedom Class 10:

-The book was published in December, 1994.
+Ans.
+The book was published in December 1994.
 There is also a movie on it available on Netflix if you are interested to learn more about the book.

+Ans.
 The moral of the story is that the oppressor and the oppressed both lose humanity.
-One through hatred the other through oppression and hence both need to be liberated from these inhumane prisons.
-Mandela’s believe that the people are born free of hatred and learn it later is also a very enlightening lesson we learn from the chapter.
-The people learn to hate and therefore they can also learn to love is a beautiful take away from the lesson.
+One through hatred and the other through oppression and hence both need to be liberated from these inhumane prisons.
+Mandela’s belief that people are born free of hatred and learn it later is also a very enlightening lesson we learn from the chapter.
+The people learn to hate and therefore they can also learn to love is a beautiful takeaway from the lesson.

+Ans.
 According to Nelson Mandela, a man has two obligations in his life.
-One is towards his family and friends the other is to his people and country.
+One is towards his family and friends the other is towards his people and country.

-This was all about the Class 10 A Long Walk to Freedom summary.
+This was all about the A Long Walk to Freedom Class 10 Notes.
 We hope you find these notes useful.
 Confused about the best stream after 10th?
-Sign up for a free session with our counsellors at Leverage Edu and we will help you select the best field as per your interests and prefereneces.
+Sign up for a free session with our counsellors at Leverage Edu and we will help you select the best field as per your interests and preferences.